mikewng/adaptive-flashcards/README.md

   - Bayesian Knowledge Tracing: Tracking mastery of a certain card
   - Feed Forward Neural Networks: A combination of both concepts merged into one to conduct pattern recognition of a user's behavior on each card.
 - Language Model:
-  - Assistant that can provide a general summary of trends of mistakes and success of a deck.
+  - An assistant that can provide a general summary of trends of mistakes and success of a deck.

-## Community Features (Planned)
+## Community Features
-General ability to search for publicly published decks
+- Ability to search for and copy published decks from other users

 # App Structure and Tech Stack
 ## Frontend (ReactJS, JavaScript)